Visually lossless optimizations

 - Losslessly auto rotates JPEG photographs according to Exif Orientation tag

 - Preserves useful metadata (Android 9-patches, aPNG, etc)

-- Handles most popular image formats: JPEG and PNG, with GIF and SVG coming later
+- Handles most popular image formats: JPEG, PNG, GIF and SVG

 - Cross-platform CLI and GUI for Mac, Windows (coming later) and Linux (coming later)